unteem/Daisee/README.md

 Problem It does not compile.

-Our goal with this smart contract is to do a small demo of a situation of exchange in the context of a hackaton.
+Our goal with this smart contract is to do a small demo of a situation of exchange between 2 peers (one with an excendetary production and one that needs some energy) in the context of a hackaton.

 Original author: https://github.com/Xalava/Daisee